-These juicy chicken burgers are super tender and packed with flavor the whole family is going to love!
+These juicy ground chicken burgers are super tender and packed with flavor the whole family is going to love!
 They're made in under 30 minutes and naturally gluten free.
 Burger season never looked so good!

 Grilling season is upon us and that means burgers!
 Chicken burgers get a bad rap this time of year for being dull and dried out.
 And while some are, this recipe is going to turn you into a chicken burger lover for life!